 Black Bean, Rice, and Cilantro Salad

-This Black Bean, Rice, and Cilantro Salad is a favorite salad recipe I created about 15 years ago when my friends Jeanne Zeigler and Kip Greene got married.
+This Black Bean, Rice, and Cilantro Salad is a favorite salad recipe I created many years ago when my friends Jeanne Zeigler and Kip Greene got married.
 In those days I called it Jeanne’s Wedding Salad and it was a big hit with clients at Lake Powell, back when I was catering houseboat trips.

 This isn’t a quick recipe and it’s not low in carbs, but it’s ultra delicious, and I still have friends who request it for parties.
 When I decided to post it on the blog, I made the salad lower on the glycemic index by adding a bit more veggies and using Uncle Ben’s Converted rice, which is the lowest glycemic index type of white rice.